Wetlands - Frequently Asked Questions

 How can I dispute a wetland boundary?

 Actual boundary lines are often difficult to identify on a map and even more so in the field.
-If you wish to dispute a wetland boundary, or have a detailed boundary identified on site you may either contact the Corps of Engineers or the Planning Division.
+If you wish to dispute a wetland boundary, or have a detailed boundary identified on site you may either contact the Corps of Engineers or the Planning Department.
 Staff from either agency will come to the site and do what is called a wetland delineation specific to your site.

 How can I change a wetland designation?

 The Wetlands Plan designations and/or site-specific management strategies may be amended only under certain circumstances.
 The plan amendment process is outlined in Chapter 5 of the Anchorage Wetlands Management Plan.
-Basically amendments will only be reviewed and entertained if new site information becomes available and only after the Anchorage Assembly, the U.S. Army Corps of Engineers, and the State of Alaska approve the proposed changes.
+Basically, amendments will only be reviewed and entertained if new site information becomes available and only after the Anchorage Assembly, the U.S. Army Corps of Engineers, and the State of Alaska approve the proposed changes.